funnicus/helikuparinen.fi/docs/SERVER.md

 ### SSL Certifications

 We use Let's Encrypt and [Certbot](https://certbot.eff.org/) for our SSL Certifications.
+Adding a cert to the desired domain is quite straightforward.
+It is done with the following command: `sudo certbot --nginx -d example.com`.
 More about that [here](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04)!

 ### PM2 logrotate